 WHY is this medicine prescribed?

-Dolasetron is used to prevent nausea and vomiting caused by cancer chemotherapy, anesthesia, or surgery in adults and children 2 years of age and older.
+Dolasetron is used to prevent nausea and vomiting caused by cancer chemotherapy.
 Dolasetron is in a class of medications called serotonin 5-HT

 HOW should this medicine be used?

 Dolasetron comes as a tablet to take by mouth.
 It is usually taken within 1 hour before chemotherapy.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dolasetron exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 For children unable to swallow the tablet, a specially prepared dolasetron liquid dose may be mixed in apple or apple-grape juice to take by mouth.
 This mixture may be kept at room temperature, but must be used within 2 hours after mixing.